Quick overview:

 In the Windows Update Blocker menu, you will find the "Service List Options" option.

-If you click on it, the "Service List Options" pop-up window opens.
+When you click on it, the "Service List Options" pop-up window opens.

-You use this user interface to control and manage all services that you have added in the Wub.ini in the [Service_List] area (see screenshot above).
+Use this user interface to control and manage all services that you have added in the Wub.ini in the [Service_List] area (see screenshot above).

 A maximum of 25 services can be added to Wub.ini and displayed and edited here.

-However, the Wuausrv service can only be displayed but not edited.
+However, the Wuausrv service can only be displayed, but not edited.

 Even if Windows updates are disabled in Windows 11 / 10, some Windows processes or apps sometimes still try to open and repair Windows updates.